basbaccarne/io_badge/README.md

     sydo systemctl start videoplayer.service
     ```

-## Challenge: playing visuals on a raspberry pi zero W
+## Subchallenge: playing visuals on a raspberry pi zero W

 Visualising animations on this set-up can be done in 4 ways.